gedeck/mistat-code-solutions/ModernStatistics/README.md

 # Installation instructions
 Instructions on installing Python and required packages are <a href="../doc/installPython">here</a>.

-These Python packages are used in the code examples of Modern Statistics:
+These Python packages are used in the code examples of _Modern Statistics_:
 - mistat (for access to data sets and additional functionality)
 - numpy
 - scipy